-St Helena should position itself at making an overall tax charge of 5% of foreign income.
-This means charging between 20% of global profits.
-While this is low, given that there is no proposal to discriminate between locals and foreign owners of companies in taxing their foreign income St Helena should be able to avoid allegations of abusive tax practices.
+St Helena shall position itself at making an overall tax charge of 5% of foreign income.
+This means charging St Helena's corporation tax rates on 20% of global profits.
+There is no proposal to discriminate between locals and foreign owners of companies in taxing their foreign income.